ComposableFi/composable/docs/docs/user-guides/transfer-usdt-statemine-picasso.md

 The process is the same as for USDT transfers from Bitfinex to Statemine.
 :::

-Watch the video for our guide here: https://youtu.be/SmTsDK1pI3Q Read our guides on how to create and connect a [Talisman] or [Polkadot.js] wallet on Picasso.
+Read our guides on how to create and connect a [Talisman] or [Polkadot.js] wallet on Picasso.
+Watch the video of the following our guide here: https://youtu.be/SmTsDK1pI3Q

 ![picasso_homepage](./picasso-homepage.png)